rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 ### What is MySQL?

-Databases are an organized collections of data.
+Databases are organized collections of data.
 You can use them to store pure data like credit card information, product IDs, prices, lists of things, and so on.
 However, you wouldn't store more complex things such as images, files, or documents.
 If it helps, it's a little like Microsoft&reg;, Excel&reg; where you only copy in the raw data to be stored, processed, or retrieved later.
 And MySQL&reg; is a very commonly used type of Linux&reg; database.